• 10.00am - 5.30pm

 Uitlanders

 The discovery of gold in the South African Republic (SAR) in 1886 raised the stakes.
-A large influx of English-speaking people, called Uitlanders (literally 'Outlanders') by the Afrikaners, were attracted by the goldfields.
-This worried the Boers, who saw them as a threat to their way of life.
+The arrival of a large influx of English-speaking people attracted by the goldfields - known as Uitlanders (literally 'Outlanders') by the Afrikaners - was a major worry for the Boers, who saw them as a threat to their way of life.

 Troops departing for the Jameson Raid, 1895